lflyme/learn_git/readme.txt

-yes, just do it on github.com

-Creating a new branch is quick and simple

-git stash test
+Creating a new branch is quick and simple learning git easy on github git stash test